We’ve all done it before…

 But that’s not enough.
 It doesn’t tell us the whole picture.

-The number of webinar attendees could be going up, but that doesn’t mean that the content marketing is succeeding.
+The number of webinar attendees could increase, but that doesn’t mean the content marketing is succeeding.

 Instead, it’s possible that most of those results are from your past work, unrelated to your current content marketing strategy.